decred/dcrd/docs/rpc_api_versioning.md

 <a name="Documentation" />

-### 7. Versioned JSON-RPC Documentation
+### 7. Versioned Endpoint Documentation

-Documentation for the newly versioned JSON-RPC endpoint will be expected in the pull request introducing the versioned endpoint.
+Documentation for the newly versioned endpoint will be expected in the pull request introducing the versioned endpoint.
 Documentation for versioned endpoints are expected to be grouped, contributors should add the new documentation entry after the old version's documentation.
 The old version's